 While it’s heavier than the CRKT NIAD by 26 grams (less than the weight of a typical wiregate carabiner), having a true handle means that the Spatha is much more usable for everyday and camp tasks.
 And although the Rope Tooth’s blade is a hair longer, the Spatha has a slightly longer handle, which helps it sit securely in larger hands.

 All in all, the Spatha wowed testers.
-It’s not the cheapest in the test, but at $29.95 retail as of this writing we still consider it a bargain.
+It’s not the cheapest in the test, but we still consider it a bargain.

 Best Ultralight Emergency Knife: CRKT NIAD